Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial Z}{\partial t} &= \frac{\partial\mathbf{v}}{\partial t}\cdot\zetabi + \mathbf{v}\cdot\frac{\partial\zetabi}{\partial t}\nonumber\\ &= -\frac{\zetabi}{\rho}\cdot\nabla p + \zetabi\cdot\left(\mathbf{v}\times\mathbf{f}\right) - \zetabi\cdot\nabla k + \zetabi\cdot\mathbf{g} + \zetabi\cdot\mathbf{f}_R\nonumber\\ &+ \frac{\mathbf{v}}{\rho^2}\cdot\left(\nabla\rho\times\nabla p\right) - \left(\mathbf{v}\cdot\nabla\right)Z + 2\zetabi\cdot\nabla k - \mathbf{v}\cdot\mathbf{f}\nabla\cdot\mathbf{v} - \mathbf{v}\cdot\zetabi\nabla\cdot\mathbf{v} + \mathbf{f}\cdot\nabla k + \mathbf{v}\cdot\left(\nabla\times\mathbf{f}_R\right). \end{align} \]

-The helicity equation is therefore:
+The helicity equation therefore reads

 \[ \begin{align} \frac{\partial Z}{\partial t} &= -\left(\mathbf{v}\cdot\nabla\right)Z - \frac{\zetabi}{\rho}\cdot\nabla p + \zetabi\cdot\left(\mathbf{v}\times\mathbf{f}\right) + \left(\mathbf{f} + \zetabi\right)\cdot\nabla k + \zetabi\cdot\mathbf{g} + \zetabi\cdot\mathbf{f}_R\nonumber\\ &+ \frac{\mathbf{v}}{\rho^2}\cdot\left(\nabla\rho\times\nabla p\right) - \mathbf{v}\cdot\left(\mathbf{f} + \zetabi\right)\nabla\cdot\mathbf{v} + \mathbf{v}\cdot\left(\nabla\times\mathbf{f}_R\right). \end{align} \]